linl33/bohemia/guide/guide.md

 - Log in with credentials "admin" and "test"

 ## Installing Mirth
-- On your local machine go to https://www.nextgen.com/products-and-services/integration-engine
+- On your local machine go to https://www.nextgen.com/products-and-services/integration-engine (you'll need to provide an email address)
 - Right click on the `Installer` link under "Nextgen Connect Integration Engine 3.80" and save the `.sh` file locally
 - On your remote server, run the following:
 ```